AmeenaSajjad26/ColorSlider/README.md

 # ColorSlider

-Color Slider project that uses JavaFx to fill the color in the box using RGB
+This Color Slider Apllicaiton was created for my Java course.
+Applicacation uses JavaFx to fill the color in the box using RGB slider.

 ![](colorslider.PNG)